A-SunsetMkt-Forks/chezmoi/docs/REFERENCE.md

 optional boolean field `executable` may be set, in which case the target file will be executable.

-If `type` is `archive` then the target is a directory with the contents of the archive at `url`.
-The optional boolean field `exact` may be set, in which case the directory and all subdirectories will be treated as exact directories, i.e.
-`chezmoi apply` will remove entries not present in the archive.
+If `type` is `archive` or `git-archive` then the target is a directory with the contents of the archive at `url`.
+The optional boolean field `exact` may be set, in which case the directory and all subdirectories will be treated as exact directories, i.e. `chezmoi apply` will remove entries not present in the archive.
 The optional integer field `stripComponents` will remove leading path components from the members of archive.
 The optional string field `format` sets the archive format.
 The supported archive formats are `tar`, `tar.gz`, `tgz`, `tar.bz2`, `tbz2`, and `zip`.
 If `format` is not specified then chezmoi will guess the format using firstly the path of the URL and secondly its contents.

+For types of `git-archive`, chezmoi will not include entries that match `.gitignore` files in the archive.

 By default, chezmoi will cache downloaded URLs.
 The optional duration `refreshPeriod` field specifies how often chezmoi will re-download the URL.
 The